Charles Loring Brace: Personal life

 On August 21, 1854, he married Letitia Neill in Belfast, Ireland, who proved to be a great support to her husband's social reform efforts.
 Letitia's father, Robert Neill, was an avid abolitionist and he opened his home to some of the world's most famous anti-slavery orators, including Frederick Douglass.
 He died at Campfer, Tirol, on August 11, 1890.

-Family includes son, Charles Loring Brace Jr. (Yale, 1876) and CAS board secretary, grandson, Gerald Warner Brace (1901–1978) American writer, educator, sailor and boat builder, and great-grandson, C. Loring Brace IV (1930-2019), American biological anthropologist and educator.
+The family includes son, Charles Loring Brace Jr. (Yale, 1876) and CAS board secretary, grandson, Gerald Warner Brace (1901–1978) American writer, educator, sailor, and boat builder, and great-grandson, C. Loring Brace IV (1930-2019), American biological anthropologist and educator.

-The family lived in Dobbs Ferry, NY, about 20 miles north of New York City, in a home designed for them by Calvert Vaux, co-designed with Frederick Law Olmsted of New York City's Central Park.
-When Charles Loring Brace Senior died, his son took over as director of the Children's Aid Society.
-It was under the son's tenure that the Society's facility was moved from New York City to Dobbs Ferry, where it continues today as Children's Village.
+The family lived in Dobbs Ferry, NY, about 20 miles north of New York City, in a home by Calvert Vaux, co-designed with Frederick Law Olmsted of New York City's Central Park.
+When Charles Loring Brace Senior died, his son became director of the Children's Aid Society.
+Under the son's tenure, the Society's facility was moved from New York City to Dobbs Ferry, which continues today as Children's Village.
 There is a street in Dobbs Ferry which bears the name Brace Terrace and is near the family home.